LowellObservatory/LDTObserverTools/README.md

-# deveny-python-utils
+# deveny-python-replacement
-Port of existing IDL utilities for the DeVeny spectrograph on the LDT to python.
+Port of existing IDL programs for the DeVeny spectrograph on the LDT (dct-obs1) to python.